grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Forward throttle Bastian!"
 Said Percy.
 "Do the motors have power?"

-From far below decks came the increasing hum of the motors spinning the props.
+From far below decks came the ramping-up hum of the electric motors spinning the props.
+The boat's capabilities were severely limited without main power, but power between the batteries and electric motors that drove the props was isolated from main power its own circuit as a safety precaution for an emergency situation such as this.

 "Fuckin' motors do have power, Cap."
 Said Bastian.